partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 more intuitive than the use of nested `SELECT VALUE` queries when the required nesting is not following the nesting of the input.
-(The example in [Creating Nested Results with `SELECT VALUE` Queries](#creating-nested-results-with-select-value-queries) is one where the nesting in the output follows the nesting of the input and, thus, an intuitive solution does not involve `GROUP BY`.)
+(The example in [Creating Nested Results with `SELECT VALUE` Queries](#creating-nested-results-with-select-value-queries) is one where the nesting in the output follows the nesting of the input and thus, an intuitive solution does not involve `GROUP BY`.)

 The following query outputs each security project found in